stavco9/mend-devops-assignment/infra/live/mend-devops/aws/dev/README.md

 # AWS Dev Environment Infrastructure

-This directory contains the Terraform configurations for deploying AWS infrastructure in the development environment.
-The infrastructure includes EKS cluster, networking components, IAM roles, and DNS management.
+This directory contains the Terraform configurations for deploying AWS infrastructure in the development environment across multiple regions.
+The infrastructure includes EKS clusters, networking components, IAM roles, and DNS management with multi-region support.

 ## Prerequisites